-The researcher conducting this project is: Keiandra Bludsaw.
+The PI conducting this project is: Keiandra Bludsaw, DNP(c), BSN, RN.

-The researcher will be available to answer any questions about the project at: 609-674-3647 and If you have questions or concerns about your rights, you may contact the Regis Institutional Review Board Chair:
+The PI will be available to answer any questions about the project at: 609-674-3647 and kblud308@regiscollege.edu

+If you have questions or concerns about your rights, you may contact the Regis Institutional Review Board Chair:

 Dr. Colleen C. Malachowski, PhD